boegel/easybuild-wiki/Configuration.md

 $ export EASYBUILD_REPOSITORYPATH=<path>, <subdir>
 ```

-You don not have to worry about importing these classes, EasyBuild will make them available to the configuration file.
+You do not have to worry about importing these classes, EasyBuild will make them available to the configuration file.

 Using `git` requires the `GitPython` Python modules, using `svn` requires the `pysvn` Python module (see [[Dependencies]]).